bobanetwork/boba_legacy/boba_documentation/developer/bridge-l1-and-l2/fast-bridge.md

 # Using the Fast Token Bridge

-The fast bridge provides a method for both side users to add liquidities for the L1 Fast Bridge Pool and the L2 Fast Bridge Pool.
+The fast bridge provides a method for users on both sides to add liquidity for the L1 Fast Bridge Pool and the L2 Fast Bridge Pool.
+This liquidity is essential to enable the swap-based fast bridge method between L1 and L2.
 When an ERC20 token is deposited and added to L1 Fast Bridge Pool, the L2 Fast Bridge releases the token on L2 and charges a certain percentage of the deposit amount as the transaction feee.
 This process is known as "fast bridge a token". e.g. depositing 100 BOBA on L1 in exchange for 99.7 BOBA on L2 and also the reverse - withdrawing 100 BOBA on L2 in exchange for the 99.7 BOBA on L1.
-In addition to bridging tokens the standard bridge is also used for ETH.
+In addition to bridging tokens(ERC20) the fast bridge can also be used for ETH.

-The Standard Bridge is composed of two main contracts the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol)(for Layer 1) and the [`L2LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L2LiquidityPool.sol)(for Layer 2).
+The Fast Bridge is composed of two main contracts the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol)(for Layer 1) and the [`L2LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L2LiquidityPool.sol)(for Layer 2).

 Here we'll go over the basics of using this bridge to move ERC20 and ETH assets between Layer 1 and Layer 2.

 ## Deposits

 > Please check the liquidity balance of the L2 Liquidity Pool first before depositing tokens on the L1 Liquidity Pool.
-If the L2 Liquidty Pool doesn't have enough balance, your funds will be fast exited from L2 and the L1 Liquidity Pool charges a certain percentage of deposit amounts.
+If the L2 Liquidty Pool doesn't have enough balance to complete your swap, your funds would be returned back to you from L2 and the L1 Liquidity Pool would charge a certain percentage of the deposit amount.

 ### Deposit ERC20s or ETH

-ERC20 deposits into L2 can triggered via the `clientDepositL1`  functions on the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol).
+ERC20 and ETH deposits into L2 can triggered via the `clientDepositL1`  functions on the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol).
 You **must** approve the Standard Token Bridge to use the amount of tokens that you want to deposit or the deposit will fail.

 ```js
 const PRIVATE_KEY, L1_NODE_WEB3_URL, PROXY_L1_LIQUIDITY_POOL_ADDRESS